aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/schedule-backup.md

 ![Scheduled Backup 15](/images/hands-on-labs/backup/sched_backup_15.png)

 To see the restored table,  go to the [DynamoDB Console](https://console.aws.amazon.com/dynamodbv2/) and click on *Tables* from the side menu.Choose
-*ProductCatalogRestotred* table.
+*ProductCatalogRestored* table.
 You can see the table is restored along with data.

 ![Scheduled Backup 16](/images/hands-on-labs/backup/sched_backup_16.png)